Nunu Build Guide by Dorian182

 - Mid Game starts roughly when you have 2 x Doran's Ring + Boots of Speed.

 - Try to take the dragon at least once before 20 minutes, if you can't that is still okay.

 - Rabadon's Deathcap between 20-25 minutes and you're doing great.

 It is difficult to predict how a game will play out late game, so try and adapt as best you can, practice makes perfect in most cases.

-The most important aspect of late game is working well with your team mates, don't go solo into unchecked bushes, try and get one or two wards every time you go back to base, they will usually pay off.
+The most important aspect of late game is working well with your team mates, don't go solo into unchecked bushes, try and ward Baron Nashor and Dragon if they are not already.

-Also for what I would call 'super-late game' 45 minutes+ it is really down to team work and team composition,some heroes are gods late game Vayne/ Xerath others are very weak such as AP Teemo or AP Kennen.
+Also for what I would call 'super-late game' 45 minutes+ it is really down to team work and team composition.

-Late game is all about adapting to your enemies team build and strategies I will try to address some of these issues in the section below 'Adapting for success'.
+Late game is all about adapting to your enemies team build and strategies - this comes with practice and hard work.

 - Warding is underrated not only can it give you an easy kill it also protects Nashor and Dragon, and in many cases stops you and your team mates from being ganked.